jjustin08/MobileTFT/MobileTFT/Assets/ReadMe.txt

 Win my outlasting the other player // not in game yet

+you can click on left side icons to get type info

+you can click on pawns to get info

 Debug commands

 W - goes to next step in gamemode